dasdipanjan04/dasdipanjan04/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a project named [ExplAIstic](https://github.com/dasdipanjan04/ExplAIstic) which generates captions and hashtags for images and reels
+- 🔭 I’m currently working on a project named [ExplAIstic](https://github.com/dasdipanjan04/ExplAIstic) which generates captions and hashtags for images and reels.
+You can try it out here: https://www.capgenaize.com
 - 🌱 I’m currently working in Automotive Software Development (mainly Embedded Systems, C and C++)
 - 👯 I’m looking to collaborate on ExplAIstic
 - 🤔 I’m looking for help with Web Development, mainly with HTML and CSS